AdaCore/spark2014/docs/ug/appendix.rst

    These restrictions ensure that the result of fixed-point operations always belongs to the *perfect result set* as defined in Ada RM G.2.3.

 #.
+The attributes of floating point types Scaling, Unbiased_Rounding,
+   Machine_Rounding, Remainder, Adjacent, Copy_Sign, Machine and Model are not supported.

+#.
 Loop_Invariant and Loop_Variant pragmas must appear before
    any non-scalar object declaration and any nested loop.